git-for-windows/git-for-windows.github.io/OpenSSH-Integration-with-Pageant.md

 Unlike the Git Bash case above, this scenario **requires** the _SSH\_AUTH\_SOCK_ environment variable to be set before running the script... otherwise it will simply exit without performing any action.
 This is normally configured as a persistent **USER** variable, with the value specifying the desired socket file path in Unix/MSYS2 format.

 NOTE: Since there can only be a single global variable of a given name, this approach may or may not cause conflicts if you have multiple environments which utilize the SSH_AUTH_SOCK setting.
-Running Git alongside of Cygwin, for example.
+Running Git alongside of Cygwin, or MSYS2, for example.
+One way to address this is to use a fully-qualified Windows path for the socket instead of an environment-specific Unix/MSYS2 path.

 #### Windows 7